tetrapod00/godot-docs/tutorials/3d/using_decals.rst

 can sometimes appear to change depending on camera position if some decals are positioned at the same location.

-To resolve this, you can adjust the **Sorting Offset** property in the VisualInstance3D section of the Decal node inspector.
+To resolve this, you can adjust the :uiproperty:`Sorting Offset` property in the VisualInstance3D section of the Decal node inspector.
 This offset is not a strict priority order, but a *guideline* that the renderer will use as the AABB size still affects how decal sorting works.
 Therefore, higher values will